|

 America’s Pattern Day-Trading Rule

-- The account makes 3 or more trades of securities within five market days.
-Securities include bonds, stocks, equity and index options, closed-end funds, and ETFs.
-Note that futures are not considered securities, and options on futures don't count towards the 3-trade limit.
+An account that makes 3 or more trades of securities within five trading days.
+Securities include things like stocks, bonds, equity and index options, closed-end funds, and ETFs.
+Futures do not count as securities.
+Also, options on futures don’t count toward the 3-trade limit.

 Free Tastytrade Account